unniisme/GameDevChallenge/HideSeek/Problem Statement 3.md

 Explanation: \
 a can see b

 It is to be noted that these cases are not going to be evaluated based on exact accuracy.
-Say if you feel like test case 4 should be 0, go for it, we'll simulate it in game with bigger testcases and visually see how it works.
+Say if you feel like test case 3 should be 1, go for it, we'll simulate it in game with bigger testcases and visually see how it works.

+Read more about the game in HideSeek.md